litestar-org/litestar/docs/usage/responses.rst

 Annotating responses
 ++++++++++++++++++++

-As you can see above, the :class:`Response <starlite.response.Response>` class accepts a generic argument.
-This allows Starlite to infer the response body when generating the OpenAPI docs.
+As you can see above, the :class:`Response <litestar.response.Response>` class accepts a generic argument.
+This allows Litestar to infer the response body when generating the OpenAPI docs.

 .. note::